mariadb-corporation/mariadb-columnstore-api/python/docs/reference/bulk_insert.rst

    :linenos:

    ...
-   driver = pymcapi.ColumnStoreDriver()
+   driver = pymcsapi.ColumnStoreDriver()
    bulkInsert = driver.createBulkInsert(db, table, 0, 0)

+   bulkInsert.setTruncateIsError(True)

    # A short string that will insert fine
-   bulkInsert.setValue(0, "Short string")
+   bulkInsert.setColumn(0, "Short string")

    # This long string will truncate on my VARCHAR(20) and throw an exception
-   bulkInsert.setValue(1, "This is a long string test to demonstrate setTruncateIsError()") ...
+   bulkInsert.setColumn(1, "This is a long string test to demonstrate setTruncateIsError()") ...

 setBatchSize()